iamtheblackunicorn/vcheck/README.markdown

 ## ABOUT :books:

 A year ago, I wrote an algorithm to check the security of passwords, any passwords.
-I implemented in Dart, the implementation of which can be found [here](https://iamtheblackunicorn/securitycheck).
+I implemented it in Dart, the implementation of which can be found [here](https://iamtheblackunicorn/securitycheck).
 I recently decided to rewrite the implementation in ECMA Script, a.k.a.
 Javascript.
-I did that but then decided to make a shiny little web application out of the Javascript implementation.
+I did that, but then decided to make a shiny little web application out of the Javascript implementation.
 This is that shiny web application.
-The ES implementation can be found [here](https://github.com/iamtheblackunicorn/vulcheck). :heart:
+The ES implementation can be found [here](https://github.com/iamtheblackunicorn/vulcheck).
+My one true love, having been Python, has shifted to Rust and the implementation of the same algorithm can be found [here](https://iamtheblackunicorn/flek). :heart:

 ## DEPLOYED PROJECT ON NETLIFY :rocket: